Tsongkha: History

 In 997 the elders of Amdo found a descendant of the Yarlung dynasty in Gaochang by the name of Qinanling Wenqianbu.
 They took him to Hezhou where they named him Gusiluo/Juesiluo, otherwise known as Gyelsé, meaning "son of Buddha".

 In 1008 Gusiluo was enthroned at Kuozhou as Tsenpo.

 In 1017 Tsongkha was defeated by the Song dynasty commander Cao Wei.

 In 1025 Gusiluo relocated to Miaochuan.

 In 1032 Gusiluo relocated to Qingtang.
 Around the same time his eldest son Xiazhan established himself in Hezhou and his second son Mozhanjiao in Tsongkha.

 In 1054 assisted the Song army in resolving a dispute among Tibetan tribes.

 In 1058 a Khitan princess married Gusiluo's son Dongzhan.
 Dongzhan killed Xiazhan and Mozhanjiao.

 In 1065 Gusiluo died and was succeeded by his son Dongzhan.
 Mucheng, son of Xiazhan, declared independence in Hezhou.
 Mucheng sided with the Tanguts and began interfering with trade caravans entering the Song dynasty.

 In 1070 the monks Jiewuchila and Kangzunxinluojie attempted to enthrone Mucheng's younger brother Donggu at Wushengjun but failed.

 In 1072 the Song dynasty commander Wang Shao attacked Mucheng and gained control of Wushengjun (Xizhou) and Hezhou, though Mucheng escaped.
 The Song general Jing Sili was killed by the Tibetan warrior Guizhang.
 During the taking of Hezhou, 7,000 Tibetans were killed and 12,000 were taken prisoner.
 More than 20,000 tent dwellings were destroyed.

 In 1074 Dongzhan and Mucheng submitted to Song governance.

-After the failed Song invasion of Western Xia ended in 1085, the Song lost all influence in Tsongkha.
+After the failed Song campaign in Western Xia ended in 1085, the Song lost all influence in Tsongkha.
 Mucheng had been succeeded by Guizhang.